 Older generations insist that putting bottles in a pot of boiling water is the best way to go.
-Today’s parents may choose an electric sterilizer, a microwave sterilizer, a sterilizer bag or just use the dishwasher.
-There’s even concerns over the possible dangers of heating plastic bottles and the release of Bisphenol A (BPA).
+Today’s parents may choose an electric sterilizer, a microwave sterilizer, a sterilizer bag, or just use the dishwasher.
+There are even concerns over the possible dangers of heating plastic bottles and the release of Bisphenol A (BPA).

 We scrutinized six electric bottle sterilizers and four microwave sterilizers over the course of more than 20 hours after narrowing them down from a pool of about 15.
-We poured over online reviews as well as considered opinions from expert, put the products into real-world testing and asked parents and medical professionals for their opinions.
+We poured over online reviews, considered opinions from experts, put the products into real-world testing, and asked parents and medical professionals for their opinions.
 We also spoke to experts about the need for bottle sterilizers in the first place, and how they should work.

-Parents with newborns and babies in the bottle-feeding years are the best (and really only) candidates for bottle sterilizers.
-You should definitely buy a bottle sterilizer if you live in an area with a questionable water source, have unreliable access to a clean environment and don’t want to use the boiling-water method.
+Parents with newborns and babies in the bottle-feeding years are the best candidates for bottle sterilizers.
+You should definitely buy a bottle sterilizer if you live in an area with a questionable water source, have unreliable access to a clean environment, or if you don’t want to use the boiling-water method.
 In some cases, special-needs and premature babies are also candidates for bottle sterilization because they may be susceptible to infection-causing germs.
 Parents should always follow their physician’s recommendations regarding sterilization, but many doctors tend to be cautious when it comes to fragile newborns.
 Even with that, sterilizing often doesn’t go on for more than a couple of months.